jdoleary/Spellmasons/docs/Bugs.md

 ## bugs
+- mana and health cost of spell overlay offset when map is zoomed out
 - Bug: I clicked on a mob that was slightly overlapping me but it somehow cast on me instead even though the target was on the mob
   - This should be fixed once I implement "Collision" task
 - Bug: Spell chain still draws dryRun lines for ignored units